 An engine guard which is not in place or contact with any moving parts can cause death or serious injury.
 The engine box cover is a machinery guard.
 DO NOT operate your boat without the cover closed and in place unless you are performing a check or maintenance.
 Keep your hands, clothing, hair and any other body parts away from any moving parts.

 • Start the engine.

-more than 30 seconds without pausing to allow the starter motor to cool off for five minutes.
+DO NOT continue to operate the starter for more than 30 seconds without pausing to allow the starter motor to cool off for five minutes.
 This allows the battery to recover between starting attempts.